pgcopydb configuration

 include-only-schema

-This section is not allowed when the section exclude-schema
+This section is not allowed when the section exclude-schema is used.

 exclude-table